Each Christian has a ‘testimony’; the story of how they came to faith and how they have walked their faith journey so far.

 On the day I left school – Saturday, July 12th, 1980 (in those days my school had classes on Saturday mornings!) – I remember going up to the pub at the top of the school driveway, and having a pint with my school friends.
 I played Space Invaders on one of those table-top machines we had back then; I was really good at Space Invaders (and I still am!) and I got the high score.
 I remember it all so clearly.
 The reason I mention this is because I want to make it clear that I have very strong memories of my life in those days, and that my memories of what happened to me that evening are just as clear.
 One of my school friends (Mark) had invited me to the Good News Crusade in Horsforth, a tent crusade where the Gospel was preached.
 I can’t remember much about what was said except that there was some healing testimony, and I particularly remember, during the worship, thinking, “This Jesus guy has some really good music”; I guess it was Holy Spirit speaking to me through the medium He knew I had some gifting in, and also stirring up the worship-leader gifting within me.
 Anyway at the end they had the traditional ‘altar call’, where they invite those whom God has been speaking to, to come up to the front.
 I remember this clearly: it was as if God got hold of the back of my jacket and hoicked me to my feet, I was on my way to the front…. and when I got there, there was nobody to talk to me about it all!
-I eventually managed to wander to the side tent and chat with someone there, who led me in a brief ‘sinner’s prayer’, but I didn’t feel any different or anything like that.
+What an anticlimax… anyway, I eventually managed to wander to the side tent and chat with someone there, who led me in a brief ‘sinner’s prayer’, but I didn’t feel any different or anything like that.
 However, I do still feel that the 12th July 1980 was the day when I decided to follow Jesus.
 God called me on that day; there is no mistaking that.
 It was like I was being propelled out to the front by some unseen force…..and that getting up and going to the front was my response to His call.

 Over that summer, I began going to a local Baptist church in my home town of Guiseley under Mark’s advice.
 I learned there – properly, this time! – about how the Christian life was all about the relationship with Jesus.
 I had a few instances where I found I was talking about Jesus with others, and really the whole summer was – I realise this now, looking back – shot through with ‘God incidents’.
 I had some near-misses driving my car but was well-protected, shall we say!
 God had His Hand on me over that time!